 5 North Carolina Transportation MuseumSpencerSee on map

 Dubbed as “the museum that moves you,” the North Carolina Transportation Museum was once home to the Southern Railway’s largest steam locomotive repair facility.
 Featuring an abundance of transportation history – from trains to cars to planes and more – the museum offers exhibits, myriad displays and an authentic 1898 train station that serves as the visitors center.
 Visit Tuesday through Saturday and you can ride the 1924 turntable at the largest remaining roundhouse in North America.
-On Saturdays, you can also take a 25-minute train ride through the entire 57-acre site.
+On certain days, you can also take a 25-minute train ride through the entire 57-acre site.

 6 Optimist Hall

 Originally Charlotte’s largest textile mill, Optimist Hall opened in 2019 as a food hall and became an instant hit.
 With more than 20 vendors and room to grow, Optimist Hall has been reborn into a model of rehabilitated architecture filled with pastel walls, wood furniture and foliage accents.
 If it’s nice out, lounge in the equally beautiful outdoor spaces offering views of the Queen City’s skyline.
 Grab a cocktail at Spindle Bar and walk a loop around the building to prioritize what to snack on.
 Pro tip: The Dumpling Lady (order the pork and chives variety), Papi Queso (perfect your cheese pull with a gourmet grilled cheese) and Felix Empanadas (the bacon, date and goat cheese empanadas are heavenly) are all beloved.